fvozza/tado-influxdb/README.md

 # tado-influxdb
 A little helper script to get measurements from Tado to InfluxDB.

-## Warning
-Please be aware that this script is work in progress, does no error handling and will probably crash ;-) I will fix this soon...ish!

 ## Config
 Before running the script you must create a config.py (see examples/config.py for an example).
 The script will not work properly otherwise.